2 business people standing

 Commercial Real Estate Brokers – Essential Questions to Qualify Investors as Clients

 Commercial property investors purchase properties for a number of different reasons.
-Some investors have a lot of experience with local property and others are just starting out.
-The real challenge is to completely understand what they know and what they are looking for by way of property.
-Look for the opportunities where you can match that correctly to convert a sale deal.
+Some investors have extensive experience with local property, and others are just starting out.
+The real challenge is to completely understand what they know and what they are looking for in terms of property.
+Look for opportunities where you can match that correctly to convert a sale deal.

 It’s your job to get into the factors of focus that they see as important in property selection.
 So just how can you tap into this highly profitable type of client?
 What services can you offer them?